-Set in a single day, the film chronicles the adventures of OLEES in the city of Berlin.
+Set in a single day, the film chronicles the adventures of Olees in the city of Berlin.
 He is a Syrian theater director who fought in the revolutionary war in Syria ten years ago.
-Now he has to face another war raging on in neighboring Ukraine when he meets YOSYP as well as the amorous adventures of his wife MARTHA, an American soprano of Jewish-German origins who moved back to Berlin after her parents left her their house.
+Now he has to face another war raging on in neighboring Ukraine when he meets Yosyp, a Ukrainian actor who recently escaped to Berlin, as well as the amorous adventures of his wife Martha, an American soprano of Jewish-German origins who moved back to her family home in Berlin.

 The story begins in the Ukraine with Yosyp, 30, wandering in the bombed-out Mariupol theater and reliving the role of Hamlet he once played in better days on its stage.
 He wakes up in his bed.
 It is early morning in Berlin.

 In another part of town, Olees’ and Martha are facing a marriage that has crumbled after the loss of their son.
 Before he heads out to a funeral, Olees learns of Martha’s loveless affair with her manager and their rendezvous that afternoon.